Short-Term Disability in Texas: 7 Key Benefits You Shouldn’t Ignore

 What Does Short-Term Disability in Texas Cover?

-- Major surgeries and post-surgical recovery
+• Major surgery and post-surgical recovery

-- Mental health conditions, including depression and anxiety
+• Mental health conditions including severe depression and anxiety

-- Accidental injuries, such as broken bones
+• Accidental injuries such as broken bones or joint repairs

 Why Should Employers in Texas Offer Short-Term Disability?